brianmtreese/briantree.se/_posts/2014/05/2014-05-21-oh-wow-thats-neat-18-morphing-buttons-concept.md

 layout: post
 title: "Oh Wow That’s Neat – 18: Morphing Buttons Concept"
 date: "2014-05-21"
-categories:
-  - "thats-neat"
 tags:
-  - "animation"
-  - "css"
+  - "Animation"
-  - "css-transforms"
+  - "CSS"
-  - "css-transitions"
+  - "CSS Transforms"
-  - "inspiration"
+  - "CSS Transitions"
 ---

 <p class="intro"><span class="dropcap">I</span>t used to be that websites and their interactions were much different than those from native software applications.
 Well this is not so much the case anymore.
 [Mary Lou](http://tympanus.net/codrops/author/crnacura/), a freelance web designer and developer from [tympanus.net](http://tympanus.net/), wrote an interesting article discussing a few different morphing buttons concepts that showcase some amazing possibilities for web interactions.</p>